haudiobe/5GVideo/README.md

 # 2. Downloading content from the reference server

-The `download.py` script downloads content from the public [content server](https://dash-large-files.akamaized.net/WAVE/3GPP/5GVideo/).
+The `download.py` script downloads content from the public [content server](https://dash-large-files.akamaized.net/WAVE/3GPP/5GVideo/) to the current working directory.

 When content is already available in the target directory, it is skipped if the local file size matches the original file.